 As a result of these problems it is often the case that too few large and well-conducted RCTs have been done to allow any meaningful conclusions to be drawn about what care is best.
 In some cases, no good studies have been done at all.

 The findings of even the best RCT will be limited to answering a specific question about a particular treatment for a particular group of people (and often in a particular healthcare setting such as a hospital).
 It won’t be able to tell us everything that we might want to know about that treatment for other people or in other settings, or where additional factors are involved.

 Each of the groups in an RCT receives a different treatment, so that the outcomes can be compared.
 Ideally, such trials would be ’blinded’ which means that neither the person nor those conducting the trial know which group an individual is in.

 The problem with RCTs looking at care in pregnancy and labour is that blinding isn’t possible.
 Knowing which group a pregnant woman or person is in may affect both their level of anxiety (which itself can affect the outcomes) and the behaviour of their doctors and midwives, resulting in unconscious bias.
 For example, a doctor may believe that waiting for labour to start is riskier than inducing it after a set number of weeks of pregnancy.
-If they are caring for a mother who has waited for her labour to begin, the doctor may want to intervene if they notice signs that they would not normally be a cause for concern.
+If they are caring for a mother in the group that waited for labour to begin, the doctor may feel they need to intervene if they notice signs that would not normally cause them concern.
 This could affect the frequency of unnecessary caesareans and assisted births.
 This and other issues are discussed in the article “Routine induction of labour at 41 weeks gestation: nonsensus consensus”1